pgeu/pgeu-system/docs/confreg/signups.md

 each specific option, as well as the total value calculated from weighted values.
 Below it there will also be a complete list of every individual response.

+## Editing attendee signups

+Normally, the attendees should handle their own signups, and they should never be edited.

+However, it is sometimes required that the administrator edit them, for example if the deadline has passed, and an attendee needs to change their response.

+All responses that have been recorded can be edited.
+In a signup that only has yes/no as the answer, the no responses are not recorded, so changing a record to no will remove it.
+For both types of signups it is always possible to remove an entry.

+If the signup is *not public*, it is also possible to add a new response (for example if an attendee never signed up, but reported their attendance via email or phone or other means).
+Duplicate responses are of course not allowed.